Coronavirus (COVID-19) – information for children, young people and families

 However, these are similar to lots of other common illnesses.
 The only way you can be sure if someone has coronavirus is to test them.

-If your child has symptoms of COVID-19, please do not take them to your doctor or pharmacist – stay at home and use the NHS 111 online service at 111.nhs.uk for urgent medical advice.
+If you, your child or anyone else in your household has symptoms of COVID-19, please do not visit your doctor or pharmacist – stay at home and use the NHS 111 online service at 111.nhs.uk for urgent medical advice.

 Q: Does COVID-19 affect children?

-A: The evidence to date (9th April 2020) suggests that although children do develop COVID-19, very few children develop severe symptoms with COVID-19, even if they have an underlying health condition.
+A: The evidence to date (29th June 2020) suggests that although children do develop COVID-19, very few children develop severe symptoms, even if they have an underlying health condition.

-At GOSH, we are taking extra precautions to keep our patients safe, including providing specialty guidance for patients who may be considered immunocompromised or part of a vulnerable group.
+At GOSH, we are taking extra precautions to keep our patients safe like providing specialty guidance for patients, including those who may be considered immunocompromised or part of a vulnerable group.

 Q: My child has a long-term health condition, what should I do?

-A: We are working with our clinical teams to develop more specific information for children and young people with underlying health problems, in line with advice from national bodies.
-You can find guidance for specific patient groups at the bottom of the page.
+A: Our clinical teams are providing specific information for children and young people with underlying health problems, in line with advice from national bodies.
+You can find guidance for specific patient groups at gosh.nhs.uk/covid-19-specialty-guides.
 These will be updated regularly and shared via our website and social media.

 Q: What precautions should we take?